Stonelinks/Stoolbotics/README.md

 TODO (not necessarily in order):

-- specification of a robot arm VIA matricies, somehow
-  - robots matricies in json?
+x specification of a robot arm VIA matricies, somehow x robots matricies in json?
   - ini files

 - drawing of that arm in world